akhil368/StripePaymentProject/README.md

 # StripePaymentProject : Java Spring Boot
-StripePaymentProject is a project build using Strip API and Spring Boot which basically performs creating,capturing,refunding and show a list of payent intents.
+StripePaymentProject is a project built using Strip API and Spring Boot, which creates, captures, refunds, and shows a list of payment intents.

 ## Prerequisites